Eye examination: External examination

-Slit-lamp
+Slit-lamp examination

 Close inspection of the anterior eye structures and ocular adnexa are often done with a slit lamp which is a table mounted microscope with a special adjustable illumination source attached.
-A small beam of light that can be varied in width, height, incident angle, orientation and colour, is passed over the eye.
+A small beam of light that can be adjusted to vary in width, height, incident angle, orientation and color, is passed over the eye.
 Often, this light beam is narrowed into a vertical "slit", during slit-lamp examination.
-The examiner views the illuminated ocular structures, through an optical system that magnifies the image of the eye and the patient is seated while being examined, and the head stabilized by an adjustable chin rest.
+The examiner views the illuminated ocular structures, through an optical system that magnifies the image of the eye and the patient is seated while being examined, and the head stabilized by an adjustable chin rest and a bar around the forehead.

-This allows inspection of all the ocular media, from cornea to vitreous, plus magnified view of eyelids, and other external ocular related structures.
-Fluorescein staining before slit lamp examination may reveal corneal abrasions or herpes simplex infection.
+The slit lamp also allows inspection of all the ocular media, from cornea to vitreous, plus magnified view of eyelids, and other external ocular related structures.
+Fluorescein staining of the tear film before slit lamp examination may reveal etiologies of the surface of the eye, such as corneal abrasions or keratitis due to herpes simplex viral infection.

-The binocular slit-lamp examination provides stereoscopic magnified view of the eye structures in striking detail, enabling exact anatomical diagnoses to be made for a variety of eye conditions.
+The binocular slit-lamp examination provides stereoscopic, dimensional and magnified view of the eye structures in striking detail, enabling exact anatomical diagnoses to be made for a variety of eye conditions.
+Specifically, it allows for assessment of height of elevation and indentation of the structures.

+Also ophthalmoscopy and gonioscopy examinations can also be performed through the slit lamp when combined with special lenses.
+These exams help to see the specific structures, such as the retina and optic nerve, which is at the back of the eye, and the drainage system that controls the intraocular pressure, which is in the angle formed between the cornea and the iris.